CMU-IDS-Fall-2022/final-project-migration-x-group/Proposal.md

 After the initial EDA, we found that the dataset is clean and complete.
 The major processing we did is to use below formula to calculat the migration rate : <br/>
 * when o_cz = d_cz, migration_rate = 0
 * when o_cz != d_cz, migration_rate = (# of n when o_cz != d_cz) / n          <br/>

-The other thing we need to consider is that the dataset is quite large; we might need to cut some of them, figure out how to do that, and make sure the data is representative after being cut.
+The other thing we need to consider is that the dataset is quite large (average file size is 50 MB); we might need to cut some of them, figure out how to do that, and make sure the data is representative after being cut.

 ![image](https://user-images.githubusercontent.com/75749274/201192947-800d7747-b2ad-45ea-8ca4-b02c8a25de7f.png)